ucsdlib/workshops/_posts/2016-05-31-iassist-python.markdown

 No prior programming experience required!
 The workshop will be split into two parts: "Basic Python Programming" in the morning, and "Working with Data using Python" in the afternoon.

+## Requirements

+Participants are required to abide by a [Code of Conduct](http://software-carpentry.org/conduct.html).
+We are using the Software Carpentry Code for this workshop.

 ## Outcomes

 Users will be able to:

 * proficiently use scientific notebooks in the cloud
 * write basic python programs
-* integrate disparate csv files
+* operate on csv files
 * transform web-fetched json data into csv format
-* reference great materials for deeper learning
+* reference materials

 Thanks to SageMathCloud for providing the Jupyter infrastructure: